KGB33/dev-kgb33-notes/notes/static/markdown/psql.md

 ### Generating UUIDs

-Postgres automadicly comes with an extention you can enable to use UUIDs. simply run
+Postgres automadicly comes with an extension you can enable to use UUIDs. simply run

 ```SQL